Machine industry: Germany

-In Germany, in 2011 about 900,000 people were employed in the machine industry and an estimated of 300,000 abroad.
+In Germany, in 2011 about 900,000 people were employed in the machine industry and an estimated 300,000 abroad.
 The combined turnover of the sector was €238 billion, of which 60% came from export.
 There were about 6,600 active companies, and 95% of those companies employed less than 500 people.
 Each employee generated an average of 148,000 Euro.
 Some of the largest companies in Germany are DMG Mori Seiki AG, GEA Group, Siemens AG, and ThyssenKrupp.

 France

 In the French machinery industry in 2009 about 650,000 people were employed, and the sector generated a turnover of 44 billion euros.
 Because of the crisis, the turnover of the sector had fallen by 15 percent.
 Due to stronger consumer spending and continuing demand from the energy sector and transport sector, the damage of the crisis was still limited.

 Alternatively, some companies decided to focus their request on used industrial equipment.
 This guarantee attractive prices and better time delivery.